Fornaxian/pixeldrain_web/res/include/md/about.md

 logged in and you accidentally upload something you shouldn't have, just don't share the link.
 The file will expire eventually.
 File links are not indexed or published anywhere.
 As long as you don't share it nobody will see it.

-## Do I need to register an account?

-Not if you don't want to.
-You're free to use pixeldrain completely anonymously.
-Without a pixeldrain account you can upload files, download files and create lists of files.
-And view your uploaded files on the [history page](/history).
-This page only shows files which were uploaded anonymously in this web browser.

-By registering an account on pixeldrain you will be able to access your files from any device with a web browser.
-Files you upload and lists you create will be linked to your pixeldrain account and will show up on your [personal home page](/user).

 ## What cookies does pixeldrain use?